demether-xyz/demether-ethereum/README.md

 The liquid token rates originate from the L1 chain and are propagated to the L2 chains.
 The rate is used to determine the amount of liquid tokens to mint when a user deposits ETH.
 To avoid staleness of the rate on any L2, if the rate has not been updated after a given time, the contract will not allow further deposits or withdrawals until a new rate is synced.

 To update the rate, call `syncRate()` on `DepositsManagerL1.sol`, providing the `chainId` and the appropriate gas fees.

+### Sync Tokens from L2 Chains to L1

+The syncTokens() function on DepositsManagerL2.sol allows users to sync tokens from L2 to L1.
+This function requires paying gas fees, which can be quoted by calling quoteLayerZero() on Messenger.sol.

+### Add Liquidity and Mint sfrxETH

+Deposits from both L1 and L2 remain in the DepositsManager contract.
+A public call to addLiquidity() initiates the process of moving the funds to the pool, minting sfrxETH, and staking into EigenLayer.